Dhaneshvers/spotify_project_sql/README.md

 ## solutions

 ## EDA
-''' select * from spotify
+''' select * from spotify'''

 select count(*) as total_count from spotify